gsvamsikrishna/access-separation-within-a-single-confluent-cloud-kafka-cluster/README.md

 ![image](https://user-images.githubusercontent.com/73946498/191202903-7f6bb0b6-193e-48b2-abdf-13d0a307afcd.png)

-## 5. Produce and Consume data using Team 2's Service Account to team2.users topic works but not for team1.orders topic
+## 5. Produce and Consume data using Team 2's Service Account to team2.users topic works, but not for team1.orders topic

 ![image](https://user-images.githubusercontent.com/73946498/191205949-80f6a175-9a32-4410-a4ed-fb37fbe7abd7.png)